realyurimednikov/fps-sandbox/README.md

 - UI (crosshair, health bar, ammo counter, ammo type)
 - Crosshair has 2 modes: active (if possible to shoot), default (if not possible to shoot or while reloading)
 - Items pickup
-- Camera switching (first person camera/third person camera)
+- Camera switch
 - Healthbars for enemies
+- Vehicles mode (police car)

 The project was built with Godot v.3.2.3.
 Tested on Windows 10.